-Plan Three: Project
+Plan Two: Project

 The project plan requires more coursework than the thesis plan but less research, establishing a useful intermediate position between the other two plans.
 Beyond the major area and breadth courses common to all plans, the project plan's course requirements include two additional 200 level graduate courses.
 In addition to these course requirements, the student must complete:

--six units of 596 directed research.
+-six units of 596 directed research

 A Project Committee consisting of two permanent faculty members of the Computer Science Department must approve the project.
-Approval is based on the project's deliverables:

 -a 30-minute public presentation describing the project.